RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 System.Windows.MessageBox.Show("Got it!");
 ```

-### `#r <assemblyReference>`
+##### `#r <assemblyPath>`
 The `#r` directive is used to reference an assembly by filename.
-Note you don't have to specify a path as the addin only looks for assemblies in the Markdown Monster install path.

-This loads an assembly reference into the script - you can reference any GAC assembly or any assembly that is available through Markdown Monster's root or `Addins` folder.
+Assemblies should be referenced as `.dll` file names and cannot contain a path.
+Assemblies referenced have to either be a GAC installed assembly or they must live in Markdown Monster's startup code to be found.

 > #### No external Assemblies allowed
 > For security reasons, we don't allow execution of pathed assemblies.
 All assemblies should be referenced just by their .dll file name (ie. `mydll.dll`).